SQLCommit/Memscope/README.md

 ## Requirements

-- Ashita v4.30+ (uses built-in ImGui 1.92.3)
+- Ashita v4.30
-- Windows (uses FFI for native memory APIs)
+	- This release has only been tested with Ashita v4.3

 ## Installation